Niagly/minimal-mistakes/_pages/about.md

 ---
 <h1> Who the f are you? </h1>

-As usual, I am not exactly sure what to write here.
+<p>As usual, I am not exactly sure what to write here.
 Sure, I'll give it a pop.
 I am an economist, so I tell myself anyway, with too much to say.
 Or sometimes not enough?
 I thought I would start a blog to have a place to share my ideas and thoughts with others.
-So there we are.
+So there we are.<\p>

 <h2>Some things I have done:</h2>
--MSc Economics (Queen's University of Belfast);<br>
+<p>-MSc Economics (Queen's University of Belfast);<br>
 -Dick Camplin Education Trust Scholar;<br>
 -(precarious) Employment in startups and as a research assistant;<br>
 -First generation university student;<br>
--Acquired a weird accent.
+-Acquired a weird accent.<\p>

 <h2>Interests:</h2>
 -All things economics.
 More specifically, economic and social networks, platform/gig economy, inequality, alternative economic models/structures and class analysis; <br>